freedomofpress/securedrop/docs/threat_model/threat_model.rst

    in use by OSSEC.
 If the server is seized while it is powered on, the attacker can also analyze any plaintext information that resides in RAM.
 The attacker can also tamper with the hardware.
+-  If the *Monitor Server* is no longer online or tampered with, this will have an effect on the quantity and accuracy of notifications sent to admins or journalists.

 What a Compromise of the *Secure Viewing Station* Can Achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~